JnyJny/busylight/docs/devices/luxafor.md

 The Luxafor Flag is small device with six LEDs and a female mini-USB port.
 The main body of the device is rectangular; roughly 1.75 inches long, 0.5 inches wide and 0.25 inches deep.
-The device's transluscent defuser sticks out of "top" of the enclosure, roughly 1.25 inches square and maybe an eighth of an inch in width.
+The device's transluscent flag defuser sticks out of "top" of the enclosure, roughly 1.25 inches square and maybe an eighth of an inch in width.
 There are three forward firing LEDs which light the flag and three rear firing LEDs which are easily visible through the opaque enclosure.
 Lastly, there